 The Hurricane II has a long and slender ergonomic handle that provides a perfect balance and will help you defend against quick placements.

 Approved by ITTF, it has a speed rating of 9.4/10, control of 9/10 and a spin of 8.4/10 and is slightly larger when compared to other paddles.

-The blade comes with an extreme light weight owing to the balsa centre core.
+This best ping pong blade comes with an extreme light weight owing to the balsa center core.
 The blade is made of five layers which consists of three layers of Balsa wood ply and two carbon layers which enhance the speed and power of the blade.
 The blade is designed for a close to table play style and has an exclusive soft feel that will aid in the blocking technique.
 But at the same time it has sufficient power to meditate a topspin drive from a mid to far distance.
 The durability of the blade has been an issue and is considered to be a matter of concern in case of this paddle.

 Though not one of the fastest blades available in the market the Balsa X5-FL carbo can generate a decent speed when coupled with soft to medium butterfly rubbers.
 The Butterfly fast rubbers like Bryce Speed Fx or Tenergy 80 are known for their unmatched quality and speed and complement the blade well.